connectkushal/kernel-dev-notes/539/2-x86_Overview.md

     mov ax, 07C0h
     mov ds, ax
   ```
-  - Here, we told the processor that the data segment of our program (the bootloader) starts in the memory address `07C0h`
+  - Here, we told the processor that the data segment of our program (the bootloader) starts in the memory address `07C0h` by storing it in the data segment register `ds`
-    - all segments can be on the same memory location, that is, there is a `64KB` segment of memory which is considered as the currently active code segment, data segment and stack segment.
+    - all segments can be on the same memory location, which means there is a `64KB` segment of memory which is considered as the currently active code segment, data segment and stack segment.
-    - We have already mentioned that when we have discussed how to implement flat-memory model on x86.
-  - so, if we refer to the memory to read or write **data**, the processor starts with the memory address `07C0h` which is stored in the data segment register `ds`
+  - So, lets say if we refer to the memory to read or write **data**, the processor starts with the memory address `07C0h`.
   - then it appends the offset that we are referring to,
     - in other words, any reference to data by the code being executed will make the processor use the value in data segment register as the beginning of the data segment and the offset of referred data as the rest of the address,
   - after that, physical memory address of the referred data will be used to perform the instruction.
-  - An example of instructions that deal with data in our bootloader is the line `mov si, title_string`.
+  - An example of instructions that deal with data in our bootloader is: `mov si, title_string`.
 - Now assume that BIOS has set the value of `ds` to `0` (it can be any other value) and jumped to our bootloader,
   - that means the data segment in the system now starts from the physical memory address `0` and ends at the physical memory address `65535`
     - since the maximum size of a segment in real-mode is 64KB.
   - Now let's take the label `title_string` as an example and let's assume that its offset in the binary file of our bootloader is `490`,
-    - when the processor starts to execute the line `mov si, title_string`, which loads the physical memory address of `title_string` to the register `si`, it will figure out that the offset of `title_string` is `490` and based on the way that x86 handles memory accesses the processor is going to think that we are referring to the physical memory address `490` since the value of `ds` is `0`,
+    - when the processor starts to execute the line `mov si, title_string`, it loads the physical memory address of `title_string` to the register `si`, it will figure out that the offset of `title_string` is `490` and based on the way that x86 handles memory accesses the processor is going to think that we are referring to the physical memory address `490` since the value of `ds` is `0`,
-    - but in reality, the correct physical memory address of `title_string` is the offset `490` **inside** the memory address `07C0h` since our bootloader is loaded into this address and not the physical memory address `0`, so, to be able to reach to the correct addresses of the data that we have defined in our bootloader and that are loaded with the bootloader starting from the memory address `07C0h` we need to tell the processor that our data segment starts from `07C0h` and with any reference to data, it should calculate the offset of that data starting from this physical address, and that exactly what these two lines do,
+    - but in reality, the correct physical memory address of `title_string` is the offset `490` **inside** the memory address `07C0h` since our bootloader is loaded into this address and not the physical memory address `0`, so, to be able to reach to the correct addresses of the data that we have defined in our bootloader and that are loaded with the bootloader starting from the memory address `07C0h` we need to tell the processor that our data segment starts from `07C0h` and with any reference to data, it should calculate the offset of that data starting from this physical address, and that exactly what these two lines do
-  - in other words, change the current data segment to another one which starts from the first place of our bootloader.

 - The second use of the segments in the bootloader is when we tried to load the kernel from the disk by using the BIOS service `13h:02h` in the following code.